Birdwatching in New Mexico

 The Santa Fe area has many birds that are found only in this area.
 At time we have even seen the State Bird, the Roadrunner, running across roads to roost.
 We often see Ladder-backed Woodpeckers at our backyard feeders.
 Mountain Blue Jays, Bluebirds and numerous Bushtits, Wrens, Finches, and Hummingbirds in the late Spring thru late Fall.
 I am retired and we live adjacent to a "Green Space" with numerous birds near our home.

-C Erbaugh Santa Rosa Anytime
+C Erbaugh Santa Rosa Anytime English

-E Winter Taos Anytime English/French
+E Winter Taos Anytime English, French

 Professional Guides